 WHAT: The 10th Annual Brewer’s Ball Presented by AITHERAS offers close to 1,300 of the area's business and community leaders the opportunity to sample a variety of hand crafted beers from more than 30 of the region's best craft breweries, while also enjoying the cuisine of over 20 popular area restaurants.
 The evening will feature live entertainment and one of the region’s most memorable silent auctions.
-It will be an exciting opportunity to invite your family, friends and clients to enjoy the hand crafted brews and delicious restaurant samplings from the region, meet and mingle with other area sponsors and elite young professionals.
+Invite your clients, colleagues, family and friends to enjoy hand-crafted brews, delicious restaurant samplings and mingle with supporters and elite young professionals.
 Brewer’s Ball is the craft brew gala of the season!

 WHERE: National Building Museum, 401 F St NW, Washington D.C., 20001

 DRESS CODE: Cocktail Attire

 DONATE: Unable to attend but would like to make a donation?

 WHY: Imagine struggling for every breath you take – something most people don’t have to think twice about.
 For most, breathing is a voluntary act, the simple process of inhaling and exhaling to produce oxygen in the brain.
 For those with cystic fibrosis (CF), this simple act is a daily battle.

 The CF Foundation is the world’s leader in the search for a cure for cystic fibrosis.
 We take great pride in being one of the most efficient and effective organizations of our kind, and are careful stewards of every dollar raised in support of our mission.
 Through our venture philanthropy model, we are able to invest in promising CF research to develop a robust pipeline of potential therapies that target the disease from every angle.